kue-framework/kue/docs/running-and-debugging.md

 Below are the details for running and debugging a Kue application.

 ## Running an Application
+By default the application starts on port 4567.
 ```
 gradle run --continuous
 ```